SOS598-RDM/assignment_submission_workflow/data_publication_exercise.md

 After having added appropriate metadata using the web-based form, added data file(s), and reviewed the information for completeness and accuracy, save your data set with the `Save Dataset` button at the bottom of the form.
-Once saved, add Stevan and Philip as curators to your data set so that we are alerted of your submission and can access the information.
+Once saved, add me (Stevan) as a curator to your data set so that I am alerted to your submission and can access the information.

 **add curators by first editing permissions of the data set: `Edit` > `Permissions` > `Dataset`**
 <br>